awsdocs/amazon-sns-developer-guide/doc_source/fifo-topic-code-examples.md

 // Subscribe FIFO queues to FIFO topic, setting required permissions

 String wholesaleSubscriptionArn =
     Topics.subscribeQueue(sns, sqs, topicArn, wholesaleQueueUrl);

 String retailSubscriptionArn =
     Topics.subscribeQueue(sns, sqs, topicArn, retailQueueUrl);
 ```

-Note that content\-based deduplication has been disabled, because messages published with the same body might carry different attributes that must be processed independently\.
-The price management system uses the message attributes to define whether a given price update applies to the wholesale application, to the retail application, or to both\.

-For more information about message deduplication, see [Message deduplication for FIFO topics](fifo-message-dedup.md)\.

-### Setting filter policies for FIFO subscriptions \(SDK for Java\)<a name="fifo-topic-java-filter"></a>

-After you create the SNS FIFO subscriptions, you can set their [filter policies](sns-subscription-filter-policies.md), so that each subscriber application receives only the price updates that it needs\.
-The following code example sets these policies, where the attribute represents the type of business, either wholesale or retail\.
-You can find the Java source code for the `SNSMessageFilterPolicy` class in [Subscription filter policies as Java collections](subscription-filter-policies-as-java-collections.md)\.
-For more information, see [Message filtering for FIFO topics](fifo-message-filtering.md)\.
+Set a filter policy on each subscription so that each subscriber application receives only the price updates that it needs\.

 ```
-// Set the Amazon SNS subscription filter polcies
+// Set the Amazon SNS subscription filter policies

 SNSMessageFilterPolicy wholesalePolicy = new SNSMessageFilterPolicy();
 wholesalePolicy.addAttribute("business", "wholesale");